 Impact on Children: Following a study on the subject, ARB estimated children's risk of developing cancer associated with diesel PM exposure occurring near loading/unloading zones at schools.
 ARB reports the estimated risk values were less than ten potential cancer cases per million for most situations modeled, and potential cancer risks were found to increase as the number of buses and idling time increased.
-According to ARB, the proposed regulation is "a simple pollution prevention measure that can be easily implemented to significantly reduce children's, parents', teachers', and near-by residents' exposure to idling diesel PM and associated potential cancer risk and other adverse health effects."
+According to ARB, the proposed regulation is a simple pollution prevention measure that can be easily implemented to significantly reduce exposure to idling diesel PM and associated potential cancer risk and other adverse health effects for children, parents, teachers, and near-by residents.

-Childhood Lead Poisoning Prevention Fees
+Update on Previous Rulemaking Packages Childhood Lead Poisoning Prevention Fees